Hello & Nice to Meet You,

 |From a Month Long Backpacking Trip Through Patagonia South America – March 2015|

 No matter what, I trust myself, and my own experiences more than anything else on this planet.
-I know that I’ll be very wrong at times and I’ll be right at times, but in the end I tried my best, followed my heart, and that’s all that really matters.
+I know that I’ll be wrong at times and I’ll be right at times, but in the end I went for it.
+Experimenting is the only true way to find out.

-Fear drives me everyday, to improve at all costs, and never stop following my dreams.
-If the fear isn’t big enough, neither is the dream!
-Unquantified challenges and risky unknowns are what make me happy in life.
+Fear drives me everyday to improve at all costs.
+If the fear isn’t big enough neither is the idea!

 View My Latest Work Using the Link Below